 - Staff told us they would inform the practice manager of any incidents and there was a recording form available on the practice's computer system.
 The incident recording form supported the recording of notifiable incidents under the duty of candour.
-(The duty of candour is a set of specific legal requirements that providers of services must follow when things go wrong with care and treatment). - We saw evidence that when things went wrong with care and treatment, patients were informed of the incident, received reasonable support, truthful information, a written apology and were told about any actions to improve processes to prevent the same thing happening again. - The practice carried out a thorough analysis of the significant events and any significant events were discussed during monthly practice meetings.
+(The duty of candour is a set of specific legal requirements that providers of services must follow when things go wrong with care and treatment). - We saw evidence that when things went wrong with care and treatment, patients were informed of the incident, received reasonable support, truthful information, a written apology and were told about any actions to improve processes to prevent the same thing happening again. - The practice carried out a thorough analysis of the significant events.

 We reviewed safety records, incident reports, patient safety alerts and minutes of meetings where these were discussed.
 We saw evidence that lessons were shared and action was taken to improve safety in the practice.
-For example, following a significant event all blood test results were passed to the GP even if comments were 'normal' or 'no action' and the results not given by reception staff.
+For example, we saw evidence of improved communication with a local care home and a revision of policy following a medication error.